 Type 2: On-campus jobs unrelated to study.

 The regulations allow for jobs on campus that are unrelated to study, and they stipulate only that the work be done "on the premises" of the school.
 This means the school does not have to be the employer and you can work for a commercial company, such as a food service, that operates on your campus.
-To request on-campus employment authorization see the On-Campus Employment Request Form.
+To request on-campus employment authorization see the On-Campus Employment Request Form (available through the MyISSS Portal).

 Type 3: Off-campus jobs.